sergio11/nimbustv_android/README.md

   <img src="https://img.shields.io/badge/Material%20UI-007FFF?style=for-the-badge&logo=mui&logoColor=white" />
 </p>

+## Overview 🌐

+NimbusTV is designed to transform the way users experience content on their Android TVs, offering an all-encompassing, intuitive platform that boasts a wide range of features tailored to enhance user satisfaction and engagement.

+### Features ✨

+- **Multi-Playlist Management** 📃:
+  - Users can easily manage multiple M3U playlists, allowing them to create, edit, and organize channels by themes, genres, or personal preferences.
+This feature ensures quick access to favorite content without the hassle of searching through extensive lists, making content discovery smooth and enjoyable.

+- **Diverse Playback Options** 📺:
+  - NimbusTV supports a variety of streaming formats, including HLS (HTTP Live Streaming), DASH (Dynamic Adaptive Streaming over HTTP) with clear keys, and internet radio.
+This flexibility ensures users can enjoy a wide range of content, from live TV broadcasts to on-demand streaming and radio stations, all with high-quality playback tailored to their internet connection.

+- **EPG Importation** 📅:
+  - Users can import Electronic Program Guides (EPGs) seamlessly into NimbusTV.
+This feature provides access to detailed programming information for all favorite channels, allowing users to see what’s currently airing, upcoming shows, and special events.
+The EPG importation enhances the viewing experience by helping users plan their watching schedules effectively.

+- **Reminders** ⏰:
+  - With customizable reminders, users can set alerts for upcoming shows or events.
+This feature ensures that users never miss their favorite programs, as they will receive timely notifications based on their personalized schedules.
+It adds convenience, allowing users to enjoy their content without the worry of forgetting about upcoming broadcasts.

+- **User Profiles** 👤:
+  - NimbusTV allows for the creation of personalized user profiles, enabling each family member or user to have their own distinct viewing experience.
+Each profile maintains unique playlists, EPGs, and preferences, fostering an independent content management system that caters to the diverse tastes and viewing habits of different users.

+- **Secure Access** 🔒:
+  - User privacy is a top priority in NimbusTV.
+Profiles are stored securely, with an optional PIN for access, ensuring that personal data and preferences remain protected.
+This feature enhances user trust, allowing them to enjoy their content with peace of mind regarding their security.

+- **Dynamic Viewing Modes** 📺:
+  - Users can switch between various EPG viewing modes, such as "Channel Overview," which provides a broad view of available channels, or "Now and Schedule," which displays currently airing programs and upcoming shows.
+This dynamic feature allows users to customize their viewing experience based on their preferences and the type of content they wish to explore.

+- **Enhanced Search Functionality** 🔍:
+  - NimbusTV includes a powerful search feature that enables users to quickly find channels, shows, or genres.
+This enhanced search capability streamlines navigation within the app, making it easier for users to discover new content or revisit their favorites without unnecessary delays.

+NimbusTV is committed to providing an enriching, user-friendly experience that meets the diverse needs of its users while transforming their living room into an entertainment hub.
+With its extensive features and intuitive interface, NimbusTV is your go-to platform for all things streaming! 🌟

 ## Technologies Used 🛠️

 NimbusTV harnesses a variety of technologies to deliver a seamless streaming experience on Android TV. 🌟